joychester/Rummikub/README.md

 ### Boomrang Change
 * Add a sendData() function without checking plugins' state
 * Remove listening to the "page_ready" event in RT plugin to avoid sending a request when page unload particular happened in Chrome
 * Add a variable filters with whitelist to remove variables we don't need.
 * Add a beacon_switch parameter to turn on/off send beacon
 * Add a timeout mechanism
-* Add a security machanism with adding a encoded string in beacon request.
+* Add a security mechanism with adding a encoded string in beacon request.

 ### Beacon Parameter
 * **u**:  The URL of the page that sends the beacon.